The Big Surprise at the Smallest Post Office in the USA

 How to Get There

 Route 41 runs from Miami, through southwest Florida all the way to Michigan's Upper Peninsula.
 It's the old road in Florida that used to get everyone everywhere…the road, like many around the country, that were eventually surpassed by a faster, more efficient bypass highway.
 If you’re like me, you bypass the good stuff when you take the highway.
-This is the road you want - the slower route if you have the time.
+This is the road you want to take - the slower route if you have the time.
 And always the more interesting and scenic route where you’ll see the old attractions that time forgot, and find little surprises now and then.

 So last week, when a friend visited me in The Sunshine State for a few days, she asked me for suggestions on what to do in Naples.
 Among other things, we decided to head to the Everglades one day like we often do, to the Everglades.
 Miles of swampy hiking trails punctuated by an interesting gallery, Indian village, or funky biker bar here and there, it’s always an interesting place to take your tourist friends.
 And as we passed The Smallest Post Office, a loud exclamation from the back seat told us we had to stop for pictures on the way back.